Perfect Pan-Seared Steak: A Beginner's Guide

 For an extra layer of flavor and visual appeal, try adding a glaze to your steak.
 A simple glaze can be made with butter, honey, and soy sauce.
 But feel free to get creative with your glaze combinations!
 Try using ingredients like balsamic vinegar, mustard, or Worcestershire sauce.

-Reverse Searing: Evenly Cooked, Crispy Perfection
+reverse searing: Evenly Cooked, Crispy Perfection

 Reverse searing is a technique that involves cooking the steak slowly in the oven before searing it in a pan.
 This results in a steak that's cooked evenly throughout and has a beautiful, crispy crust.